A Survey on Deep Learning Techniques for Action Anticipation: Benchmark Protocols and Results

-The current long-term action anticipation approaches are primarily evaluated on the Breakfast~\cite{kuehneLanguageActionsRecovering2014} and 50Salads~\cite{stein2013combining} datasets using mean over classes accuracy (see Sec.~\ref{sec:metric}), averaged over future timestamps within a defined anticipation duration.
-Actions are typically predicted after observing the first part ($\alpha$) of a video, with benchmarks from\cite{farhaWhenWillYou2018} setting $\alpha$ at 0.2 or 0.3.
+Table~\ref{tab:breakfast_50salads} reports long-term anticipation results on the Breakfast~\cite{kuehneLanguageActionsRecovering2014} and 50Salads~\cite{stein2013combining} datasets using mean over classes accuracy (see Section~\ref{sec:metric}), averaged over future timestamps within a defined anticipation duration.
+Actions are predicted after observing the first part ($\alpha$) of a video, with benchmarks from\cite{farhaWhenWillYou2018} setting $\alpha$ at 0.2 or 0.3.
 Predictions then span segments $\beta$ of the entire video, with $\beta = \{ 0.1, 0.2, 0.3, 0.5\}$.
-Due to space limits, only results with $\alpha = 0.3$ are shown in Table~\ref{tab:breakfast_50salads}.
+Methods that generate multiple outputs (Section~\ref{sec:uncertainty}) report the mean (avg.) over all outputs or the best-matching output (Top-1).
+Due to space limits, only results with $\alpha = 0.3$ and avg.\ in case of multiple outputs are shown in Table~\ref{tab:breakfast_50salads}.
 Complete results are in the supplementary material.
-Notably, the evaluation protocol of \textsc{Anticipatr} differs slightly, as they assessed predictions over $\beta$ portions of the remaining video segments.
-We therefore mark their results in Table~\ref{tab:breakfast_50salads} with gray font.
-Additionally, we observe that the results of FUTR~\cite{gongFutureTransformerLongterm2022} on 50Salads deviate slightly from those reported on the official GitHub repository.

-Three primary types of inputs are commonly utilized: ground truth video segmentations, frame-level features such as Fisher vectors~\cite{fishervector} or I3D features~\cite{carreiraQuoVadisAction2017}, and video segmentations inferred from these features through segmentation models such as \cite{richard2017weakly}.
-Using ground truth annotations facilitates a comprehensive analysis of the prediction capabilities of anticipation models.
-However, employing raw features or predicted segmentations reveals the real performance, and thus introduces more challenges as potential errors are carried forward into future predictions.

-Findings from the Breakfast dataset reveal that methods using ground truth action observations as input deliver superior results compared to those utilizing features or predicted video segmentations.
-This suggests that accurately recognizing past actions is crucial for future action anticipation.
-Furthermore, models using I3D features exhibit significantly better outcomes than those leveraging Fisher vectors, indicating the beneficial role of strong backbones.
-Different from Breakfast, on the 50Salads dataset, the drop in accuracy of models using segmentation predictions compared to those using perfect observations is surprisingly small.
-This can be partially attributed to the strong performance of the segmentation decoder~\cite{richard2017weakly} and the pronounced inter-class dependencies of the 50Salads dataset, which facilitates the learning of coherent action sequences~\cite{farhaWhenWillYou2018}.